flashwing-04/showtime-website/content/ws23/master/m1-SomethinAR/gameplay.md

 </style>

 {{<section title="Put your headset on and enter another world" >}}
 Pop on the Meta Quest headset and jump into a different world that's full of fun and surprises.
-You'll find yourself surronded by a **virtual forest** behind your own walls where you can explore, discover, and just **have a good time with your friends**.
-It's not just about playing; it's about stepping into a whole new place that feels as real as your sourroundings.
+You'll find yourself surrounded by a **virtual forest** behind your own walls where you can explore, discover, and just **have a good time with your friends**.
+It's not just about playing; it's about stepping into a whole new place that feels as real as your surroundings.

 <div class="mb-0">{{<image src="screenshot2.png" alt="Picture of Gameplay">}}</div>
 {{</section>}}